ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 take ma haen to er in an ee
 written article we would recommend the
 following from the New York Day-Book:­
-end in reducing to a readable cond
+end in reducing to a readable condi
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:lu:batch_lu_gambit_ver01:data:sn82003389:00280761874:1866051601:0383/pct:16.596802,38.494448,13.320913,23.571356/!600,600/0/default.jpg"/>
 </td>